antonfirsov/docs/2018/ML.NET/intrinsicsblog.md

 .NET Hardware Intrinsics will ship in .NET Core 3.0, which is currently in development.
 ML.NET also needs to run on .NET Standard 2.0 compliant platforms - such as .NET Framework 4.7.2 and .NET Core 2.1.
 In order to support both I chose to use [multitargeting](https://docs.microsoft.com/dotnet/core/porting/project-structure#replace-existing-projects-with-a-multi-targeted-net-core-project) to create a single `.csproj` file that targets both .NET Standard 2.0 and .NET Core 3.0.
 1. On **.NET Standard 2.0**, the system will use the original native implementation with SSE hardware intrinsics
-2. On **.NET Core App 3.0**, the system will use the new managed implementation with AVX hardware intrinsics.
+2. On **.NET Core 3.0**, the system will use the new managed implementation with AVX hardware intrinsics.

 ## As the code was originally